zitorelova/getting_and_cleaning_data_course_project/Codebook.md

 * fBodyGyroJerkMag

 ## Cleaning and Transformation
-To come up with the tidy data set included here, I first combined the training and test sets into one larger data set.
+To come up with the tidy data set included here, I first combined the training and test sets into one larger data set. <br />
-After this, I extracted the measurements corresponding to mean and standard deviation for each of the variables.
+After this, I extracted the measurements corresponding to mean and standard deviation for each of the variables. <br />
-I then labelled each of the activities with a descriptive name instead of just a number value.
+I then labelled each of the activities with a descriptive name instead of just a number value. <br />
 Lastly, I grouped the data into activity and subject number and took the average of each of the variables to arrive at the final data set.